 When Tatyana is rejected by Onegin, her world starts to change.
 When we meet her again, in Act 2, her internal world has developed edges and become defined.
 She has made clear choices and set up distinct boundaries.
 Her chosen path would seem to make rejecting Onegin’s declaration of love easy.
 But unfortunately, Tatyana’s mature choice is even more painful because it’s permanent and limiting, as all grown-up choices are.
 At the end of Onegin¸ it is not a character we are left to mourn, but Tatyana’s youth.

-Poulenc's La voix humaine at National Sawdust, March 2017.
-A duet between soprano Laura Bohn and pianist Mila Henry.
+A theatrical duet for soprano Laura Bohn and pianist Mila Henry.
 A fight to the death for authenticity and the end of over-mediated communication.